-The system swings into action and commences indexing all selected files, indexing eight files in parallel in 64-bit mode or two files in parallel in 32-bit mode.
+The system swings into action and commences indexing all selected files, indexing eight files in parallel in 64-bit Manifold.
 A dialog provides status.
 We can cancel the operation at any time.

 With few files to index the process will finish quickly.
 In cases where there are dozens or hundreds of LAS or LAZ files, we would leave the Manifold session running the dialog to do its work while we continued with other projects, perhaps launching other Manifold sessions to work with Manifold while the session running Index LiDAR Files continues to cook.
 If we have many files to index, we can leave the session running overnight.

 When the system finishes, it reports the number of points within each file.
 That number is taken from the .mapmeta accessory file the dialog automatically builds in addition to the .mapindexp spatial index file.
 We press Close.